Sathvik1603/Photogrammetry-and-Gaussian-Splatting-on-Lunar-Apollo-17-imagery/README.md

 - **PSNR**: 19.33 dB to 25.45 dB (**average 22.41 dB**).
 - **Textured Mesh**: Accurate geometry & realistic textures.
 - **Gaussian Splatting Views**: Closely matched original images.

+**Interpretation**

+The results from Part A demonstrate that the photogrammetric model reconstructed using the original 15 Apollo 17 images achieved a reasonable level of structural and visual fidelity.
+The average SSIM value of 0.6503 suggests a moderate to high degree of perceptual similarity between the original images and the reconstructed views, indicating that the overall structure of the lunar surface was preserved effectively during the modeling process.
+The PSNR value of 22.41 dB reflects acceptable pixel-level consistency, although minor discrepancies were expected due to variations in image alignment, lighting conditions, and texture mapping.

+Visually, the textured mesh produced in Metashape displayed accurate geometric features and realistic textures, confirming the quality of the dense point cloud and mesh reconstruction processes.
+However, some areas of the model exhibited gaps or reduced detail, primarily in regions with limited image coverage or insufficient overlap between viewpoints.
+These limitations highlight the challenges of reconstructing complete and highly detailed 3D models from a limited set of images and provided the motivation for generating additional views using Gaussian Splatting in Part B.

 ---